 Students in Plan A must earn a minimum of 30 credit hours, at least 18 of which should be attributed to 400-level courses.
 The balance of the credit-hour requirement can be satisfied through independent reading (no more than 4 credit hours) and thesis research (at least 6 credit hours), culminating in a Master’s thesis.

 Master of Science without Thesis (Plan B)

 Students in Plan B must earn a minimum of 32 credit hours of coursework acceptable as graduate credits, at least 18 of which should be attributed to the 400-level courses identified and no more than 4 through independent reading.
 Students may opt for industrial internship (1 credit hour), for which a final essay must be submitted as a part of their degree requirements.
-In addition to coursework and the essay, all Plan B students must pass a comprehensive oral examination as part of the degree requirements.
+In addition to coursework and the essay, all Plan B students must pass a comprehensive written examination as part of the degree requirements.